"SCIENCE IS BOTH THE QUESTION THAT SPURS US ON AND THE ANSWER TO EVERYTHING WE ACHIEVE…" Rolls-Royce, Derby

 At MJS, our ultimate aim for science is to excite the children and increase their curiosity and knowledge of the world around them.
 We aim to embed an understanding that science is everywhere, related to all aspects of our lives, and encourage the children to make links and raise their own scientific questions, both during discrete science lessons and across the curriculum.

-We aspire to smash all stereotypes in relation to science and show children that amazing scientists are ordinary people from different backgrounds, who love science and have worked hard.
+We are mindful of the different approaches that SEND and disadvantaged children may need to reach their full potential in science.
+We aim to smash all stereotypes in relation to science and show our children that amazing scientists are ordinary people from different backgrounds, who love science and have worked hard.

 Our scientists at MJS are curious and perceptive thinkers who are engaged and enthusiastic during science lessons.
 They are keen to share their previous knowledge and skills and deepen their understanding by linking this to new scientific areas.
 We support the children to do this with retrieval activities embedded within every science lesson and we emphasise the importance of understanding and using key scientific vocabulary.
 We make connections between our MJS PROUD skills (Purposeful, Resilient, Organised, Understanding, Dedicated) and our science concept and skills learning and we teach children about various scientists and how they became famous by developing these skills.
 We focus on scientists of different ages and from different backgrounds to learn about science's 'uses and significance to society and their own lives' ( 'Research Review Series: Science', Ofsted, April 2021).
 This challenge stereotypes and shows the children that jobs in science (and STEM) are available to all.